stephenlauck/chef-services/README.md

 For provisioning:
 - It will set up today in any environment where the machines are already provisioned, including VMware.
+- Server provisioning is presently out of scope from this repository.
+Just supply IP addresses.
-- it supports the provisioning step today only on AWS.
+- it supports the provisioning step today only on AWS; this is covered in https://github.com/echohack/tf_chef_automate
 - In the future it will provision other computing resources using Terraform; this is not yet supported. https://github.com/stephenlauck/chef-services/issues/44

 ## Objectives